rentruewang/snippets/README.md

 I'm only interested in Python and Modern C++/C/CUDA.
 [Any performant system comes down to algorithms and engineering](https://stackoverflow.com/a/4911818), and programming languages is just a small part of engineering (e.g. less than architecture design).
 Python and C++ are more than enough to cover my use cases (because I don't enjoy doing frontend).

-Personally, I treat all other languages as domain specific and use them from time to time, but those aren't my focus.
+Personally, I treat all other languages as domain specific and use them from time to time, but those aren't my focus. **Languages are the same anyways (except maybe functional languages), so they can be picked up easily**.

 ## Resources for learning those languages?